unfoldingWord-dev/Resource-Container/docs/container_types.rst

           - "09-15"
           - "10-05"

-Examples are tricky because a dict may be referenced by many different projects/resources.
+Examples are tricky because a dict may be referenced by many different resources/projects.
 Therefore we cannot specify a resource link but instead must simply provide the chapter and chunk that contains the example.

-Manual
+Manual (man)
 ------

 A user manual.
-For now manual resources must use the markdown format.
+For now manual resource containers must use the markdown format.

 Manuals are a collection of modules (articles):